Example of crystallisation

 Let’s say an investor has 100 shares of company ABC, which were bought for £50 each in 2017.
 By the following year, the share price has increased dramatically to £180 per share – the capital gains would be (£180-£50) x 100 = £13,000.
 The investor decides to crystallise the position, meaning it is closed and their profit is realised.

-The profit on this ABC position is subjected to tax, which is equal to the investor’s ordinary income tax rate.
-Due to their income bracket, the capital gains tax is 20% and so the investor would pay a sum of £2600 and take a profit of £10,400.
+The profit on this ABC position could be subjected to tax, which would vary depending on the investor’s ordinary income tax rate.* If the capital gains tax is 20%, this means the investor would pay a sum of £2600 and take a profit of £10,400.

 However, at the same time as their position on ABC shares, the investor also has a position on 50 shares of company XYZ.
 Although they bought the shares for £80 per share in 2017, they have since declined to £20 each – the capital loss is (£20-£80) x 50 = -£3000.
 The investor decides to crystallise the capital loss on the investment, to offset the capital gains tax.

-Instead of reporting a capital gain of £13,000, the investor could subtract their capital loss, to give a figure of £10,000.
+Instead of a gain of £13,000, the investor may choose to subtract their capital loss, to give a figure of £10,000.
 The capital gains tax on this profit would be reduced, with the investor only paying £2000.